Stellar feedback drives the baryon deficiency in low-mass galaxies

 \subsection{Discussion}

-The driving mechanisms of stellar feedback launched outflows have been extensively debated through observations of multi-phase outflows~\cite{Chisholm17, Swinbank19, Xu22, Avery22}.
+Although substantial uncertainties remain in both the mass outflow rate and the mass-loading factor, these quantities are nevertheless widely employed to constrain the underlying physical mechanisms of galactic feedback~\cite{Chisholm17, Swinbank19, Xu22, Avery22, Lyu26}.
+While the hot phase of the CGM occupies a large fraction of the volume, the cool, neutral phase gas traced by Mg\,\textsc{ii} absorption may dominate the total mass budget of the outflowing gas~\cite{Banda-Barragan21}, rendering it of particular physical importance.
 Current theoretical frameworks fundamentally bifurcate into two paradigms: (i) energy-driven flows where supernova (SNe) energy injection dominates radiative losses, and (ii) momentum-driven regimes where radiation pressure governs outflow dynamics~\cite{Veilleux20}.
 In energy-driven scenario, the injected energy scale with $\rm SFR$~\cite{Leitherer99}, $\dot{E}\propto \rm SFR$, predicting a mass-loading factor scaling $\eta \propto v_{\rm out}^{-2}$.
 Conversely, momentum-driven models yield $\eta \propto v_{\rm out}^{-1}$~\cite{Murray05}.
-We therefore show the relation between $\eta$ and $v_{\rm out}$ in Figure~\ref{fig:driven-force}, excluding massive systems with $M_*>10^{10}\,\rm M_\odot$ where contamination from active galactic nuclei (AGNs) could suppress measurements of $\eta$ (see Methods~\cite{methods} for evaluation of the contamination).
+We therefore show the relation between $\eta$ and $v_{\rm out}$ in panel A of Figure~\ref{fig:eta}, excluding massive systems with $M_*>10^{10}\,\rm M_\odot$ where contamination from active galactic nuclei (AGNs) could suppress measurements of $\eta$ (see figure~\ref{fig:agn} for evaluation of the contamination).
 We note that for high-redshift ($1.2\leq z\leq 1.7$) sample $\eta$ is lower than other bins especially for massive galaxies, which we speculate to be relevant to the higher $\rm SFR$ at high-$z$.
 We fit the data to models with slope of $-1$ and $-2$, and calculate the Bayesian evidence to compare the models.
-The nested sampling analysis~\cite{Buchner23} yields a decisive Bayes factor of $\log K=5.38$, strongly supporting the energy-driven scenario.
-This provides crucial evidence that radiative losses remain secondary to mechanical energy injection in galaxies, resolving long-standing discrepancies in feedback prescriptions.
+The nested sampling analysis~\cite{Buchner23} yields a Bayes factor of $\log K=5.38$, strongly supporting the energy-driven scenario.
+We emphasize that the uncertainty in estimating $\eta$ is potentially substantial but unavoidable at the present stage.
+Nevertheless, within this framework, our results support a scenario in which radiative losses are subdominant compared to mechanical energy injection in galactic feedback processes.
+The correlation between $\eta$ and $M_*$ presented in panel B of Figure~\ref{fig:eta} exhibits a declining trend that is consistent with the results of numerical simulations~\cite{Nelson15,Nelson19,Angles17,Mitchell20}.
+Values of $\eta$ derived from other previous observational studies~\cite{Schroetter19,Perrota23,ReichardtChu25} are also included, revealing substantial variations that largely reflect differences in sample selection and adopted methodologies (see Supplementary Materials for a detailed discussion).